-To raise your credit score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-They also provide information and tools that can help you understand how to improve your FICO score.
+In order to raise your credit score, you must get the reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that invented the first FICO score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.